Research Technical Report FRITS-TR-2026-02 Updated 11 August 2026 translationmultilinguallocalisationLLM

 4. Making it safe for software strings

 ICU plurals are translated inside-out.
-Strings like {count, plural, one {# source} other {# sources}} keep their ICU skeleton verbatim; only the words inside each branch are authored.
-Crucially, the model is instructed to add the plural categories the target language needs rather than mirroring English’s two: Polish, for instance, correctly gains few and many branches.
-Structural validity is checked mechanically after the run; a malformed plural fails the batch, not the user.
+Strings like {count, plural, one {# source} other {# sources}} keep their skeleton verbatim; only the words inside each branch are authored.
+The model is told to add the plural categories the target language needs rather than mirror English’s two, so Polish correctly gains few and many.
+A malformed plural fails the batch rather than the user.

 5. Verifying without native staff

-The method has a boundary, and we consider finding it a result in its own right.
-Evaluating Greenlandic (Kalaallisut), we found no available model — including the strongest European ones — writes it usably [5]; output mislabels basic interface concepts and would read as parody to a native speaker.
-No pipeline design fixes a model that cannot write the language: the re-authoring method amplifies fluency, and where there is no fluency, there is nothing to amplify.
+Evaluating Greenlandic (Kalaallisut), we found no available model writes it usably [5] — including the strongest European ones.
+Output mislabels basic interface concepts and would read as parody.
+No pipeline design fixes this, because re-authoring amplifies fluency, and there is no fluency here to amplify.

 7. Limitations